nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![AddApplicationSequenceDiagram](images/AddApplicationSequenceDiagram.png)

-### Edit Application feature
+### 5.2 Edit Application feature

 #### About
-The edit application command is another core feature of sprINT, similar to add.
-User can edit existing application to reflect their latest status of the application, or to rectify input errors.
+The edit application command is another core feature of sprINT, similar to [add](#51-add-application-feature).
+Users can edit any field(s) of an existing application to update it or rectify input errors.
-Old values will be changed to the new input values.

 #### Usage
-To use the edit application command in sprINT, simply issue the command in the following format:
+To edit an application in sprINT, simply issue the command in the following format:

-edit INDEX r/[role] c/[company name] e/[company email] s/[status]
+`edit-app INDEX r/[role] c/[company name] e/[company email] s/[status]`

-Apart from INDEX, all fields are optional.
+Apart from `INDEX`, all other fields are optional.
 However, at least one of the optional fields must be provided.

-Here's a breakdown of what each prefix means:

-- `INDEX`  The index refers to the index number shown in the displayed application list.
-The index must be a positive integer 1, 2, 3, …​
-- `r/` - this prefix is used to indicate the role or position you're applying for in the internship application.
-- `c/` - this prefix is used to indicate the name of the company you're applying to for the internship.
-- `e/` - this prefix is used to indicate the email address of the company or the contact person you're communicating with regarding the application.
-- `s/` - this prefix is used to indicate the status of your application, such as "interested", "applied", "rejected", or "offered".
-- `t/` - this prefix is used to indicate the tags that you want to associate with your application.

 #### Implementation
 The edit application mechanism is facilitated by the Ui, Logic and Model components of sprINT.